kennysmed/lp-gmail/README.md

 ## Set-up

 The app has only been run on [Heroku](http://heroku.com/), using the [Redis Cloud add-on](https://addons.heroku.com/rediscloud).
-Set up a new App, with that add-on.
+Set up a new Heroku App, with that add-on.

 You will need to get a Google API ID and Secret from their [APIs Console](https://code.google.com/apis/console#access):